tanboonjoon/main/docs/DeveloperGuide.md

 Users are allowed to edit the config.json file directly such as changing the savepath or setting new activetime.
 However, modifying the Keyname of the config file in any way is not recommended.
 Doing so will result in invaliding the configuration option and the system will overwrite the current config file with a default one

-* Users are commended to only interact with the config options through config command
+* Users are recommended to only interact with the config options through config command
 * Setting such as activeTimes, App name, logging level can be controlled through config command
 * Config command is also required in order for user to clear their sava data completely.